Codeup-NLP-Project/NLP-Project/README.md

 <a name='model_takeaways'></a>
 ### Modeling Takeaways

+> - Baseline score of 84.0% based on most common label
 > - Got best performance from classifiers with K-Folds set to 10.
 > - The best performing classifier types were Multinomial Naive Bayes classifiers with alpha = 0.5, averaging 94.13% across all cross-validate splits.
 > - Best single model accuracy score on a cross-validation test (validate) subset from was 95.42%